A small number of Columbus neighborhoods require permits for parking. Residential parking permits are issued at the Parking Violations Bureau (PVB).

 - Requester submits completed petition back to the Department of Traffic Management.

-- Department of Traffic Management verifies the signatures to ensure it meets the minimum number of signature required (60% of residents needed from the block faces)
+- Department of Traffic Management verifies the signatures to ensure it meets the minimum number of signature required (75% of residents needed from the block faces, one signature per household)

 - Department of Traffic Management conducts our study based upon request.